 5.5

-I could torrent with Norton Secure VPN, but only with its single P2P-optimized server.
+I could torrent with Norton VPN, but only with its single P2P-optimized server.
 This server gives you a location in The Netherlands.
 However, since all of Norton’s locations are virtual, I’m not sure where it’s actually located.

 My downloads finished relatively quickly, but I can’t guarantee you’ll have the same result.
 This is because I suspect speeds will drop severely if you’re far away from its specialty server.
 Normally, I can download a 700MB file in about 14 minutes.
 Connected to the VPN, it only took 17 minutes to finish.